OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 If you pick <span class="menuItems">Templating…</span> from the <span class="menuItems">Export</span> dropdown menu, you can “roll your own” exporter.
 This is useful for formats that we don't support natively yet, or won't support.
 The Templating exporter generates JSON by default.

 The window that appears allows you to set your own separators, prefix, and suffix to create a complete dataset in the language of your choice.
-In the <span class="menuItems">Row Template</span> section, you can choose which columns to generate from each row by calling them with variables.
+In the <span class="fieldLabels">Row Template</span> section, you can choose which columns to generate from each row by calling them with variables.

 This can be used to:
 * output reconciliation data (`cells["column name"].recon.match.name`, `.recon.match.id`, and `.recon.best.name`, for example) instead of cell values
 * create multiple columns of output from different member fields of a single project column
 * employ GREL expressions to modify cell data for output (for example, `cells["column name"].value.toUppercase()`).

-Anything that appears inside curly braces ({{}}) is treated as a GREL expression; anything outside is generated as straight text.
+Anything that appears inside doubled curly braces ({{}}) is treated as a GREL expression; anything outside is generated as straight text.
 You can use Jython or Clojure by declaring it at the start: for example, `{{jython:return cells["Author"].value}}` will run a Jython expression.

 :::caution
 Note that some syntax is different in this tool than elsewhere in OpenRefine: a forward slash must be escaped with a backslash, while other characters do not need escaping.
 You cannot, at this time, include a closing curly brace (}) anywhere in your expression, or it will cause it to malfunction.